 Are you over the age of 50?
-If you answered ‘yes’ to that question, you know how the physical side of aging impacts taking care of ourselves in midlife.
+If you answered ‘yes’ to that question, you know how the physical side of aging impacts self care as we age

 If we choose to do nothing and just let it happen, we’ll find the scale going up and our endurance and physical capacity on a downward track.
 Add in the time, effort and yes, the stress, of family responsibilities and you have a recipe for health issues.

 But it doesn’t have to be this way, my friends.
 Taking care of your physical health is much the same as your mental health…it takes a commitment first, then it takes action on a repetitive basis.